thefumbduck/betterwinreg/README.md

 # better-winreg

-A wrapper that makes working with winreg easier.
+A sane way of working with the Windows registry.

 ## Getting a RegistryKey instance